During my eight-year career as a personal trainer, I’ve seen many teens taking testosterone supplements.

 - Andjela Drincic, MD, Endocrinologist & Associate Professor

-So, while the main benefit teenagers are hoping for is improved body composure, boosters may have the opposite effect.
-They may increase breast tissue, and mammary glands and even cause lactation.
+So, while the main benefit teenagers are hoping for is improved body composition, boosters may have the opposite effect.
+They may increase breast size, and mammary glands and even cause lactation.

-For many teenage boys, these consequences would be a nightmare.
+For many teenage boys, these consequences stemming from the sex hormones would be a nightmare.

 Are Testosterone Boosters Recommended To Teenagers?